-We’re excited to be part of the Bragg Creek community and even more excited to bring great Internet to the area!
+We’re excited to be part of the Bragg Creek community and even more excited to connect you to great Internet!
 You may have seen us around the community, testing the network or perhaps here online (we’re on Facebook, Twitter, and LinkedIn) busy answering questions.

-For your convenience, we’ve compiled the questions we’ve been asked so far, right here.
-But please keep them coming – we’ll be updating the page regularly as we progress with the network.
+For your convenience, we’ve compiled questions we’ve been asked so far.
+We’ll be updating the page regularly as we progress with the network.

 What is the timeline for the Bragg Creek network deployment?

 Our team was busy this fall through the start of winter taking measurements of the utility poles needed to reach areas surrounding Bragg Creek.
 Since then, we’ve been working very closely with FortisAlberta and have submitted all necessary poles for approval (we expect to have a positive update soon.)

 We know the hardship that lack of internet causes, so we understand the disappointment and frustration from people counting on us to get them connected.